 In a time where Google puts its highest priority on user experience, and users are not willing to wait for much of anything… website load time is a critical factor for search engine rankings and retaining potential leads.

-There are many factors to consider: browser, website host, device, page content, etc. But first, let’s start with YOUR website’s load time.
+There are many factors to consider: browser, website host, device, page content, mobile network, etc. But first, let’s start with YOUR website’s load time.

 What’s my website loading speed?

 You can check page load time through a couple avenues.
 If you use Chrome, you can use the Chrome extension “Page Load Time” or a separate tracker like Pingdom.
 You can also check if your website is loading fast enough for you visitors by checking your bounce rate.
 Bounce rate can be seen through Google Analytics.
 If the bounce rate is high, it can indicate load time is too slow.
 High bounce rate can also negatively impact Search Engine Optimization (SEO).

 Google Webmaster recommends a maximum of 2 second load time for an ecommerce website, but Google aims for a half a second.
 That’s fast.